vmware/network-event-broker/CODE-OF-CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in cloud-network-setup project and our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,
+We as members, contributors, and leaders pledge to make participation in network-event-broker project and our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,